 This evidence constitutes a breach of trust and violation of oath imposed upon state of Tennessee on relation, anticipated in the petition, by respondent governor et al as well as five men and women occupying positions of high honor on the Tennessee supreme court and to which this court has prior relinquished its power.

-[This Notice of judicial department mass fraud is filed in the Hamilton County chancery court case State ex rel Tulis, a bid to halt the state of emergency in Tennessee and the abrogation of lawful government by Bill Lee, a conservative republican.
+[This Notice of judicial department mass fraud is filed in the Hamilton County chancery court case State ex rel Tulis v.
+Bill Lee, governor, et al, a bid to halt the state of emergency in Tennessee and the abrogation of lawful government by Gov. Lee, a conservative republican.
 I am the relator, and seeking a writ of mandamus to compel obedience to state law. — DJT]

 Relator is an aggrieved man, unable to obtain relief for irreparable injury in chancery under the principles of equity nor in the enforcement of state law upon those obligated to obey said law but who have refused to fulfill and administer said law, Tenn.
 Code Ann.§ Title 68-5-104, and not identified pursuant to this code or any law as being a contagious principle, or subject to respondents both of whom admit they, “intrinsically linked,” are committing the frauds alleged.
 The chancery court has refused for the past 173 days, not forthwith as the legislature requires, to eschew fraud as equity principles require, or compel obedience to law upon those liable for its performance, the failure to do so of which caused the irreparable harms of record evidence, the unrebutted and unchallenged affidavit of private injury, Exhibit 1, and the Petition of record.